 The Research Opportunity Program (ROP) gives undergraduate students in their second and third year the chance to join a professor’s research project and earn course credit towards their degree and program requirements.

-Students can expect to learn research methods, get to know fellow students, and share in the excitement and discovery of acquiring new knowledge.
-Students also develop continuing relationships with faculty members who can act as mentors during their undergraduate years and assist them in applications to graduate schools or professional Faculties.
+Students learn research methods, get to know fellow students and share in the excitement and discovery of acquiring new knowledge.
+They develop relationships with faculty members who can act as mentors during their undergraduate years and assist them in applications to graduate schools or professional Faculties.

 The ROP serves to enhance the fundamental connection between teaching and research in our research-intensive university.
 Students are welcome to participate in more than one ROP during their undergraduate studies.
 However, students may not participate in more than one ROP project with the same professor, and may not participate in more than one ROP course per academic year.

 **UPDATED MARCH 27th, 2:00pm** Due to the University’s decision to offer all summer courses remotely, changes to Summer ROP course offerings are as follows:

 |PSY||Changes in the volume of the hippocampus following surgical menopause|

 |PSY||The infantile origins of social thinking, learning and behavior|

 |BCH||Screen for high copy suppressors in proteasome export mutants in yeast|